'What about Harry?' When 2 teenage princes and their dad visited Canada

 Young women were most enthusiastic about William but conceded Harry was 'cute'

-Prince Harry and his wife, Meghan, recently stirred up a royal hornets' nest when they announced their plan to retreat from their lives as senior members of the Royal Family and split their time between the U.K. and North America.
+Prince Harry and his wife, Meghan, made waves at the start of 2020 when they announced their plan to retreat from their lives as senior members of the Royal Family.
+The retreat began in earnest last spring as they settled on Vancouver Island during a "transition" phase.

 More recently, at the 2017 Invictus Games in Toronto, Harry and Meghan made their first public appearance together.